 "For instance, when establishing a 401(k) plan, the employer has to adopt a formal plan document and notify eligible employees about the plan, including who may participate and how it works," he said.
 "Plan participants must also receive regular notifications about their plan accounts and be notified of any significant changes in the terms of the plan."

-For more information on retirement plan options for business owners and self-employed individuals, visit this Business News Daily guide.
+For more information on retirement plan options for business owners and self-employed individuals, read this Business News Daily guide.

 Other additional expenses

-"Having money in your savings that you plan to use to take on your business is one thing; having an emergency fund for outside expenses is another," Klein said.
+There are other unexpected costs once you become a full-time entrepreneur, and having an emergency fund set up could save you a lot of headaches, Klein said.
+"Having money in your savings that you plan to use to take on your business is one thing; having an emergency fund for outside expenses is another," he added.

 Bredin advised seeking insights from people who understand the business you plan on starting.

-Leaving your day job to pursue entrepreneurship is a big decision, and no matter when you choose to do it, it's important to be fully prepared for the realities of self-employed life.
+Leaving your day job to pursue entrepreneurship is a big decision.
+Before you make the leap, you'll want to be prepared for the realities of self-employed life.
 If you're not sure whether you're truly ready yet, read the inspirational stories of how these entrepreneurs knew it was time to quit.

 Additional reporting by Nicole Fallon.
 Some source interviews were conducted for a previous version of this article.